fleetdm/fleet/handbook/engineering/README.md

 See [Bug states and filters](#bug-states-and-filters) at the end of this document for descriptions of these states and links to each GitHub filter.

 #### Inbox
+Quickly reproducing bug reports is a [priority for Fleet](https://fleetdm.com/handbook/company/why-this-way#why-make-it-obvious-when-stuff-breaks).

 When a new bug is created using the [bug report form](https://github.com/fleetdm/fleet/issues/new?assignees=&labels=bug%2C%3Areproduce&template=bug-report.md&title=), it is in the "inbox" state.

 At this state, the [bug review DRI](#rituals) (QA) is responsible for going through the inbox and documenting reproduction steps, asking for more reproduction details from the reporter, or asking the product team for more guidance.
-QA has one week to move the bug to the next step (reproduced).
+QA has **1 business day** to move the bug to the next step (reproduced).

 For community-reported bugs, this may require QA to gather more information from the reporter.
 QA should reach out to the reporter if more information is needed to reproduce the issue.
 Reporters are encouraged to provide timely follow-up information for each report.
 At two weeks since last communication QA will ping the reporter for more information on the status of the issue.
 After four weeks of stale communication QA will close the issue.
 Reporters are welcome to re-open the closed issue if more investigation is warranted.